 - Will other countries recognize our Holy Union in MCC?

 Answer: MCC has a global presence and is well known in certain countries like Canada and in the US; however each country has its own laws regarding marriage and immigration.
 We suggest you consult with the Embassy or Immigration Office of the country you are migrating to, in relation to the acceptability and immigration effects of the Holy Union Ceremony you have done in MCC Quezon City.
+The Union Certificate, depending on the embassy or immigration office of a particular country, MAY consider the certificate as proof of togetherness.

 - How will the ceremony happen?
 Can we get a copy?